ranggabudipangestu/monsterdex-api/README.md

 ## Stack
 - NodeJS Express(typescript) version 14
 - Database Mongodb.
 I choose mongoDB because very simple and easy to implement in this project.
 It can be save and get embedded data
-- Fo Upload Image, I'm using S3
+- For Upload Image, I'm using S3

 ## Run Locally